-Folsom, CA allows developers of qualified residential projects to apply to pay impact fees on a deferred basis (up to 15 months from the date of issuance of a building permitAuthorization issued by the government or regulatory body that permits the construction or renovation of a home or other structures.).
+Folsom, CA allows developers of qualified residential projects to apply to pay impact fees on a deferred basis (up to 15 months from the date of issuance of a building permit).
 Eligible projects are those in which at least 10 percent of units are affordable to very low-income households or at least 30 percent of units are affordable to low-income households.
 In addition, payment of specified processing fees may be waived, subject to a cap of $200,000/year or $1 million over 5 years.
 Affordable units must remain affordable for periods of at least 55 years for rental units and 45 years for owner-occupied units.
 Learn more about Folsom’s deferral and waiver rules.

 Impact fees and housing affordability

-- Impact Fees and Housing Affordability, Cityscape (2005) – This article explores the connections between impact fees and housing affordability, including a survey of the empirical literature on how impact fees influence the price and supply of land and housing.
+- Impact Fees and Housing Affordability – This article explores the connections between impact fees and housing affordability, including a survey of the empirical literature on how impact fees influence the price and supply of land and housing.

-See the related discussion on Reductions in impact fees and exactions for more resources.
+See the related discussion on Reductions in impact fees and exactions for more resources and Inclusionary Zoning.